18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 ### Supervisor performance management checklist

-* Use the Supervisor performance management checklist to guide you through end of FY19 performance reviews
+* Use the Supervisor performance management checklist (coming soon) to guide you through end of FY19 performance reviews

 ### Guidance